Happy B’day Sudeep! Unearthing Kiccha’s Hidden Talents On This Special Day!

 Mesmerizing Singing

 Seems like Sudeep's forte includes nearly everything under the sun.
 This actor is blessed with an amazing voice and can also play instruments.
-He has provided vocals for some a few songs from his own films.
-If you've watched Just Maath Maathalli, Sudeep can be seen causally playing guitar for his role.
+He has provided vocals for a few songs in his own films.
+If you've watched Just Maath Maathalli, Sudeep can be seen casually playing the guitar for his role.

 Equally Talented Sportsman

 Each passing year, Sudeep has proved that age is just a number.
 Even at 46, he has a body many die for.
 But, Sudeep has maintained his physique with the help of his love for sports.
-He is known for playing Cricket extremely well.
+He is known for playing cricket extremely well.
 Sudeep is also one of the key players in KPL.
 Before his advent into cinemas, he played cricket to make some easy bucks.

 A Happy B'day To Pailwaan!

-Sudeep has always for excellence.
-Having worked in different industries, the actor feels one can be anything they want if they dreamed big and worked towards it. well, we wish the actor luck for all his future ventures and very happy birthday!
+Sudeep has always strived for excellence.
+Having worked in different industries, the actor feels one can be anything they want if they dreamed big and worked towards it.
+Well, we wish the actor luck for all his future ventures and a very happy birthday!